TalkTalk hires BAE Systems to investigate cyber attack

 Many customers took to social media to complain about their treatment following the attack, TalkTalk's third data breach this year, with media also reporting some had been told they faced hundreds of pounds in fees to leave the provider.

-Britain's Information Commissioner watchdog, which can impose fines of up to 500,000 pounds ($765,600), has said it is looking into the incident but security experts said the prevalence of cyber crime showed more needed to be done.
+Britain's Information Commissioner watchdog, which can impose fines of up to 500,000 pounds, has said it is looking into the incident but security experts said the prevalence of cyber crime showed more needed to be done.

 Data released by the Office for National Statistics this month showed there were nearly 2.5 million incidents of cyber crime in the year to June 2015.